ahlag/US-immigration-Data-Lake/README.md

 ### Structure of the Project

-The project follows the follow steps:
+The project follows the following steps:
 * Step 1: Scope the Project and Gather Data
 * Step 2: Explore and Assess the Data
 * Step 3: Define the Data Model